redengin/sneakernet/README.md

 SneakerNet
 ================================================================================
-Digital content sharing at the local level.
+Digital content sharing for the local community.

 Background
 --------------------------------------------------------------------------------